hansonmcoombs/training-basic_python/sphinx/source/installing_python.rst

 2. Dependencies.
 You don't need to worry about competing dependencies ever again, you know that your code will run.
 3. Safeguard from depreciation.
 You won't need to worry about dusting off some code only to realise that it won't run because some key function was depreciated.

+A very detailed description and tutorial about python environments can be found on `FreeCodeCamp <https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c>`_.

 Our recommended python installation for this course
 -----------------------------------------------------